-B vitamins are vital to healthy nervous system functioning.
-As such, they play a key role in various aspects of mental health, including attention, energy and cognition.
-They can also have a significant impact on two key aspects of anxiety symptoms: stress management and mood.
+B vitamins are vital to a healthy nervous system functioning.
+They play a key role in various aspects of mental health, including attention, energy and cognition.
+They can also significantly impact two key aspects of anxiety symptoms: stress management and mood.
 Because of these benefits, many people incorporate B vitamins into their diet for anxiety.

 Foods that have it: While B-complex supplements contain a broad range of essential B vitamins, these key nutrients are also found in a wide variety of foods, including wild salmon, shrimp, tuna, halibut, yogurt, eggs, cheese, lamb, venison, turkey, grass-fed beef, carrots and green, leafy vegetables.

 L-theanine is an amino acid that can improve focus, reduce stress and promote relaxation.
 Research has demonstrated its ability to produce positive effects on mood in humans, and a study conducted in 2018 showed that it had demonstrable anti-anxiety benefits in rats.

 Foods that have it: L-theanine can only be found in a few foods and drinks, including black tea, green tea and bay bolete mushrooms.

 Currently, research on the connection between panic attacks and vitamin deficiencies is limited.
 However, because panic attacks are often a symptom of an anxiety disorder called panic disorder, incorporating any of the above supplements and vitamins into your diet may help you better manage the anxiety that can trigger panic attacks.